-Once you have all the documents listed above, you can submit your PCO license application to TfL.
+Once you have all the documents listed above, you can submit your PCO licence application to TfL.
 Register here, sign in, and follow the instructions.

 Yes, TfL requires proof of your English Language Qualification as of September 2020.
 Here’s a list of certificates they accept: